In this Article

 There are many reasons why your baby can develop dandruff.
 These include:

-All scalps produce oil to keep the skin moisturized and healthy.
-However, if the oil production is excessive, it can cause dandruff.
+- Oily Scalp: All scalps produce oil to keep the skin moisturised and healthy.
+However, if oil production is excessive, it can cause dandruff.

 Signs and Symptoms of Dandruff in Infants